 - Have a non-alcoholic drink, like water or a soft drink, between each alcoholic one.

-- Stick to lower alcohol drinks, and drink slower.
+- Try switching to lower alcohol drinks, and drink slower.

-- Try changing your social habits – pick a new hobby to focus on, or organise to go out and do things that don’t involve drinking.
+- Try changing your social habits – pick a new hobby to work on, or organise to go out and do things that don’t involve drinking.

 - If you start having cravings, distract yourself for a few minutes.
-Mindfulness or meditation apps and videos like this one are good distractions.
+Mindfulness or meditation apps and videos - like this mini meditation on YouTube - are good distractions.

-- Have a look at the NHS’s ‘5 steps to mental wellbeing’.
+- Have a look at the NHS’s wellbeing tips.
 They could help you feel calmer and more relaxed when you find yourself wanting a drink.

 You can also look at the websites, apps and support groups below for more support.